gsauthof/openmensa/README.md

 up into well-formed and conforming XHTML via [HTML Tidy][tidy].

-The generators are written in C++11 and heavily use [XPath][xpath] 2.0 expression.
+The generators are written in C++11 and heavily use [XPath][xpath] 2.0 expressions.

 [Python][python] is used for the update script instead of shell, because of the library support.

 ### Dependencies